gazal2708/Sahyog-App/README.md

 Follow the instructions for running the web-app:
 1. Clone this repository.
 2. Start Elasticsearch server on your system.
-It can be done by running the command "cd .\elasticsearch.bat" inside bin folder of elasticsearch.
+It can be done by running the command ".\elasticsearch.bat" inside bin folder of elasticsearch.
 3. Run "npm install".
 4. Run "node create_index.js".
 5. Run "node put_mapping.js".